apache/tvm-rfcs/rfcs/0025-add-pytorch-tvm.md

 # Motivation
 [motivation]: #motivation

-PyTorch framework is increasingly being adopted for research and production.
-At the same time, PyTorch lacks an effective inference acceleration toolchain, which is the main concern in the industry.
-Existing acceleration includes:
+PyTorch enjoys increasing popularity among machine learning research community as well as in industrial production environment.
+However, it is still a missing piece as a generic, comprehensive and effective toolchain to accelerate real-world models and workloads in PyTorch, which raises primary concern in performance-critical production environments.

 * PyTorch → ONNX → TensorRT/TVM
 * PyTorch → torchscript → TensorRT/TVM